Hidden Markov Models and the Bayes Filter in Categorical Probability: The Bayes filter in Markov categories

 \subsection{The Bayes filter as a Markov chain}

 Consider a hidden Markov model and the sequence of posterior distributions that describe an observer's guess about the hidden state.
-Since the observations are generically random, the posterior distributions are also random.
-It is natural to consider them as a stochastic process in their own right and to ask whether they form a Markov chain.
-In this subsection, we show that this is indeed the case, generalizing~\cite[Lemma~2.4]{chiganskyCompleteSolutionBlackwell2010} to the categorical setting.
+Since the observations are typically random, the posterior distributions are also random.
+It is natural to consider them as a stochastic process in their own right.
+Here we show that this process is a Markov chain.
+As far as we know, this is due to Blackwell~\cite{blackwell1957markov} for the case of $\finstoch$, while~\cite[Lemma~2.4]{chiganskyCompleteSolutionBlackwell2010} provides a partial measure-theoretic generalization.

 Throughout, we work in an $\as{}$-compatibly representable Markov category $\catC$ with conditionals and consider a hidden Markov model and its Bayes filter as before.
 In these terms, the stochastic process of posterior distributions up to some time $t \in [n]$ is given schematically by the \newterm{filter process}